 NewsElections John Kasich suspends presidential campaign Ohio Gov. John Kasich canceled a media appearance on May 4, 2016, in Virginia and scheduled a 5 p.m. statement in Columbus, Ohio, his campaign said.
 The statement comes one day after Texas Sen. Ted Cruz suspended his campaign for president.
 Photo Credit: Getty Images / Andrew Burton By Reuters Updated May 4, 2016 5:42 PM Print Share fbShare Tweet Email Republican John Kasich ended his longshot presidential bid on Wednesday, leaving Donald Trump's path clear to capture the Republican nomination for the Nov.
 8 election.
 Kasich, 63, the Ohio governor and a former U.S. congressman, had vowed just a day earlier to keep running after U.S. Senator Ted Cruz dropped out following a poor showing in Indiana's Republican primary on Tuesday.
 Kasich, who was able to win only his own state in the race for the 2016 Republican nomination, canceled a media appearance on Wednesday in Virginia and held a news conference in Columbus, Ohio.
-By Reuters Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Reuters Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.